static-analysis-engineering/CodeHawk-Binary/chb/ast/doc/api.md

 Lvalues are (mostly) associated with physical locations in the architecture such as registers, flags, stack locations, heap locations, and global locations.
-From a function point-of-view four distinct types of storage are recognized:
+From a function point-of-view five distinct types of storage are recognized:
 - registers: this includes the standard CPU registers, but may also include the processor status word, or individual flags in the processor status words.
 Registers are identified by their name.